kowalski7cc/prophunt-hidenseek-original/README.md

 Enhanced an published: Me
 Thanks also who help answering people on the page :D

-If you are the autor or if you have credit, and you dont to see this mod on the Workshop anymore... just contact me Tested on Windows, Mac and Ubuntu Linux. .
+If you are the author or if you have credit, and you don’t to see this mod on the Workshop anymore... just contact me Tested on Windows, Mac and Ubuntu Linux. .

 ## DEPENDENCIES: ##